pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 Authentication mode | Description
 --------------------|------------
 `Application` | Use this mode if you want to use application permissions.
-This assumes you've [configured an Azure AD application](setupauth.md) to support application permissions.
+This assumes you've [configured an Entra application](setupauth.md) to support application permissions.
 You'll need to specify the certificate to use for authentication via either the `--certpath` argument or use the `--certfile` and `--certpassword` arguments.
 `Interactive` | Use this mode if you want to use delegated permissions and you're using a Windows or macOS computer.
-This assumes you've [configured an Azure AD application](setupauth.md) to support delegated permissions.
+This assumes you've [configured an Entra application](setupauth.md) to support delegated permissions.
 When you use this mode a browser window will be opened asking you to authenticate.
 `Device` | Use this mode if you want to use delegated permissions and you're using a Linux computer.
-This assumes you've [configured an Azure AD application](setupauth.md) to support delegated permissions.
+This assumes you've [configured an Entra application](setupauth.md) to support delegated permissions.
 When using this mode you'll see a code on the command line which you'll need to use at https://aka.ms/devicelogin to complete the authentication flow.

-### Defining the Azure AD application to use via `--applicationid`
+### Defining the Entra application to use via `--applicationid`

-As mentioned in the [configure authentication](setupauth.md) page it's recommended to create an Azure AD application.
-To tell the Microsoft 365 Assessment tool which Azure AD application it should use you need to specify the Azure AD application id via the `--applicationid` argument.
+As mentioned in the [configure authentication](setupauth.md) page it's required to create an Entra application.
+To tell the Microsoft 365 Assessment tool which Entra application it should use you need to specify the Entra application id via the `--applicationid` argument.
 A sample: `--applicationid c545f9ce-1c11-440b-812b-0b35217d9e83`.
-When you do not specify an Azure AD application id the PnP Management Shell application is used (`31359c7f-bd7e-475c-86db-fdb8c937548e`).

 ### Specifying the certificate to use when using application permissions